Nevada Medicaid Eligibility for Long Term Care: Income & Asset Limits

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who is eligible will receive assistance.
 Benefits are provided only in nursing homes.

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – Not an entitlement; the number of participants is limited and wait lists may exist.
-Services are intended to delay the need for nursing home care and are provided at home, adult day care, in assisted living, or in group residential homes.
+Services are intended to delay the need for nursing home care and are provided at home, adult day care, and assisted living, or in group residential homes.
 More on Waivers.

 3) Regular Medicaid / Medical Assistance to Aged, Blind and Disabled (MAABD) – An entitlement; anyone who is eligible will receive assistance.
 Various long-term care benefits, such as personal care assistance or adult day care, may be available.